kamilbanas85/Personal-Page/README.md

 # Personal-Page
-Personal Page.
+Personal Website.

-Tested on Mozilla Firefox Quantum 69.0
+Tested on Mozilla Firefox Quantum 69.0 - (tested only on desktop)